How To Treat Cough At Home As Per Your Dosha?

 To treat cough most effectively, you need to determine whether it is a dry cough (Vata) or a productive cough (Kapha) with mucus coming up, or Pitta has also become involved.

 You can consult an Ayurvedic doctor to know which dosha is involved in cough and suitable ayurvedic cough medicine according to that.
+It may also help to learn how to get instant relief from cough.

 Ayurvedic Medicine For Vataj Kasa

-Vataj Kasa or Dry cough treatment in Ayurved includes the use of herbs and procedures that pacify Vata dosha.
+Vataj Kasa or dry cough treatment in Ayurved includes the use of herbs and procedures that pacify Vata dosha.

 Here Is A List Of Herbs For Dry Cough or Vataj Kasa